 Please note: The application fee is not considered a donation.

-Each year Cru helps thousands of college students and leaders raise the money for their adventures, and we will help you too!
+Each year Cru helps thousands of students and leaders raise the money for their adventures, and we will help you too!
 Raising the money is probably easier than you think.
 Once your student has been accepted to a Summer Mission with Cru, they will receive assistance in writing support letters, making phone calls and following up with potential sponsors.

 We have found that there are two major resources that will help students raise their money.
 As we go through them, remember – GOD is always our source!